-PAMP ID Street / Intersection Description of Issue Description of Proposed Treatment Number of units Distance (m) Estimated Cost (\$) 36 Ross Smith Ave Raised section of footpath resulting in a trip hazard Grind the footpath or asphalt banding to remove trip hazard 2 0 100 37 Ross Smith Ave Overgrown foliage reduces the effective width of footpath Trim the vegetation 0 0 200 38 Constitution Rd / Federal Rd intersection Wide crossing point at intersection.
+PAMP ID Street / Intersection Description of Issue Description of Proposed Treatment Number of units Distance (m) Estimated Cost (\$) Overgrown foliage reduces the effective 37 Ross Smith Avenue width of footpath Trim the vegetation 0 0 200 38 Constitution Road/Federal Road intersection Wide crossing point at intersection.
 High radius kerb return.
-Allows higher vehicle turning speeds Reduce radius - Kerb extension using raised pavement markers and line marking 1 0 17,100 39 Constitution Rd / Federal Rd Raised section of footpath resulting in a trip hazard Grind the footpath or asphalt banding to remove trip hazard 5 0 250 40 Constitution Rd / Adelaide St intersection No pedestrian refuge island provided across a wide crossing point (side street) at the intersection Provide a new pedestrian refuge island and kerb extensions on both Adelaide Street and Constitution Road, and upgrade kerb ramps 2 0 43,500 41 Adelaide St, south of Hibble St Bus shelter not located at the bus stop landing.
-Consider moving the bus shelter to the bus landing 1 0 10,400 42 Adelaide St / Andrew St intersection No provision of physical pedestrian island - only a gap in the raised pavement markers are provided.
-Provide a new pedestrian refuge island and upgrade the kerb ramps 1 0 43,500 43 James St / Adelaide St Kerb ramps not aligned Replace and realign the kerb ramp(s) 1 N/A 1,800 44 Constitution Rd West, east of Adelaide St Raised section of footpath resulting in a trip hazard Grind the footpath or asphalt banding to remove trip hazard 4 0 200 45 Grand Ave No footpath on either side of the street Provide new footpath and kerb ramps.
+Allows higher vehicle turning speeds Reduce radius - kerb extension using raised pavement markers and line marking 1 0 17,100 39 Constitution Road/Federal Road Raised section of footpath resulting in a trip hazard Grind the footpath or asphalt banding to remove trip hazard 5 0 250 40 Constitution Road/Adelaide Street intersection No pedestrian refuge island provided across a wide crossing point (side street) at the intersection Provide a new pedestrian refuge island and kerb extensions on both Adelaide Street and Constitution Road, and upgrade kerb ramps 2 0 43,500 41 Adelaide Street, south of Hibble Street Bus shelter not located at the bus stop landing.
+Consider moving the bus shelter to the bus landing 1 0 10,400 42 Adelaide Street/Andrew Street intersection No provision of physical pedestrian island - only a gap in the raised pavement markers are provided.
+Provide a new pedestrian refuge island and upgrade the kerb ramps 1 0 43,500 43 James Street/Adelaide Street Kerb ramps not aligned Replace and realign the kerb ramp(s) 1 N/A 1,800 44 Constitution Road West, east of Adelaide Street Raised section of footpath resulting in a trip hazard Grind the footpath or asphalt banding to remove trip hazard 4 0 200 45 Grand Avenue No footpath on either side of the street Provide new footpath and kerb ramps.
 Council have identified this is a proposal in the 2017/18 footpath expansion program.
-0 440 85,800 46 Grand Ave No footpath on either side of the street Provide new footpath and kerb ramps.
+0 440 85,800 46 Grand Avenue No footpath on either side of the street Provide new footpath and kerb ramps.
 Council have identified this is a proposal in the 2017/18 footpath expansion program.
-0 440 85,800 47 Federal Rd No footpath provided along the eastern side of the street (existing footpath provided on the western side of the street).
-"Goat track" Provide new footpath and kerb ramps 0 450 87,750
+0 440 85,800 40 No footpath provided along the eastern side of the street (existing footpath provided on the western side of the street).
+'Goat track' 0 440 00,000 47 Federal Road observed on the eastern side of the street, indicate pedestrian desire line Provide new footpath and kerb ramps 0 450 87,750